-The secret formula to buying a well-fitting shirt
+The secret formula to a well-fitting shirt

-The fabric also plays an integral part in the shirt buying process.
-Find a quality high-weave cotton fabric will keep you cool in summer and warm in winter.
-Men’s dress shirts are found in cotton, cotton blends, linen, broadcloth, poplin, oxford or twill textures.
+The shirt fabric should also be an important consideration in the buying process.
+Find a quality high-weave cotton fabric that will keep you cool in summer and warm in winter.
+Men’s dress shirts are usually made in cotton, cotton-blends or linen fabrics with broadcloth, poplin, oxford or twill textures.